AxelOP96/jetbrains/README.md

 <!---- Displaying text using println() and print()-----!>

 Standard output is a receiver to which a program can send information (text).
 It is supported by all common operating systems.
 Java provides a special object System.out to work with the standard output.
-We will often use it to print something.
+We will often use it to print something.(La salida estandar es un recibidor en el cual un programa puede recibir informacion, texto.
+Esta suportado por todos los sistemas operativos comunes.
+Java provee un objeto especial System.out para trabajar con la salida estandar.
+Nosotros lo usaremos seguido para imprimir algo)

 The println method displays the passed string followed by a new line on the screen (print-line).
-As an example, the following code fragment prints four lines.
+As an example, the following code fragment prints four lines.(El mtodo println muestra el string seguido por una nueva linea en la pantalla)

 System.out.println("I ");
 System.out.println("know ");